LARK-NLP-Lab/Reinforcement_Learning_Seminar/README.md

 ## **Who Should Join?**
 This seminar is open to **anyone interested in reinforcement learning**, whether you're new to RL or already working on related research.
 No prior RL experience is required, but familiarity with basic machine learning concepts will be helpful.

-If you are interested, please sign up and join our mailing list: [Google form](https://forms.gle/m3k5it3nXaecAwXB8)
 ---